 A Quick Guide to Event Management in Dynamics 365 for Marketing

-Microsoft Dynamics 365 for Marketing includes a pre-packaged Event Management module that enables organisers to handle the administration and logistics of registrations, sessions, speakers and venues in one place.
+Microsoft Dynamics 365 Marketing includes a pre-packaged Event Management module that enables organisers to handle the administration and logistics of registrations, sessions, speakers and venues in one place.

 In this post we'll walk-through a selection of the application's features to demonstrate Dynamics 365's capabilities to create events, managing registrations via a Dynamics portal and check-in attendees.

 If your organisation is looking for a new event management solution, get in touch to learn more.
-We'll demonstrate how Dynamics 365 for Marketing can be configured to fit your requirements and answer your questions.
+We'll demonstrate how Dynamics 365 Marketing can be configured to fit your requirements and answer your questions.

 Manage any Event